adamdyszy/sportsnews/README.md

 - There is no sorting of articles list when returning it
 - There is no swagger json for the API
 - When article has no details it shows in field hasDetails, but not in response status code

+## TODO

+- Add more tests
+- Add more descriptions for godoc
+- Add swagger json
+- Add docker generation